 Mr. Brown specializes in resource modeling of complex deposits, and has authored several NI 43-101 technical reports as a Qualified Person.

-Mr. Robinson is a professional mining engineer with 10 years of underground and open pit experience at operations across Canada and Australia in commodities including coal, base metals, diamonds and precious metals.
-He specializes in trade-off studies and financial modelling; as well as the design and optimization of blasting, mine development, and ventilation; and is proficient with numerous software systems including Deswik, Ventsim, MineSched and Vulcan.
+Mr. Robinson is a professional mining engineer with over 10 years of underground and open pit experience at operations across Canada and Australia in commodities including coal, base metals, diamonds and precious metals.
+He holds MBA degrees from Cornell University and Queen’s University, and specializes in financial modelling and trade-off studies; as well as the design and optimization of blasting, mine development, and ventilation.
+He is proficient with numerous software systems including Deswik, Ventsim, MineSched and Vulcan.

 Mr. Guntur is a mining engineer with 25 years experience in engineering and operations of underground mines.
 The main areas of his work in underground mines include selection of mining method, drilling and blasting design, mine ventilation design, shaft sinking and instrumentation of stopes for ground control.
 Technical assignments have been in Canada, India, France and Indonesia.